ardorlab/MIDAS/README.md

 		    "The point that you want the restart file to load from. "

 		    depletion: 20
-		    "The max depletion step allowed in the simulate calculations.
+		    "The max depletion step allowed in the calculations.
 Note that just because you designate a maximum depletion doesn't mean you reach that depletion time step. "

 		    batch_number: 0